dafer45/TBTK/doc/Manual.md

 Not by forcing the user to work in SI units, but rather through a clear division of units into base units and derived units.
 To understand what this means, consider distances and times.
 These are quantities that are defined independently from each other and can be measured in for example meters (m) and seconds (s).
-In comparison, a velocity is a measure of distance per time and cannot be defined independently of these two quantities.
+In comparison, a velocity is a measure of distance per time and cannot be defined independently from these two quantities.
-Velocity can therefore be considered to be a quantity that is derived from the more fundamental quantities distance and time.
+Rather, velocity can be considered a quantity that is derived from the more fundamental quantities distance and time.
 In principle, there is no reason why a given quantity has to be considered more fundamental than any other, and it is perfectly valid to e.g. view time as a quantity derived from the more fundamental quantities distance and velocity.
 However, the fact remains that for the three quantities distance, time, and velocity, only two at a time can be defined independently from each other.
 Further, among all the quantities encountered in physics, only seven can be defined independently from each other.